armleo/partitioner/README.md

+# DFT Partitioner

+This tool takes list of instances, x, y and bitsize.
+Then it generates partitions with each cell below maxBitSize.
+The best algorithm is the "Optimized" variant which produces localized partitions using grid based lookup.
+The lookup is O(1) and only the partition creation forces O(N) complexity.

 # Motivation

 In designs that use DFT (Design For Test) logic, partitioning is often required when using centralized compressor/decompressor architectures.
 While setup timing is typically not very sensitive for DFT logic, the added nets can significantly increase routing congestion.
 If the DFT cells are spread too far apart, unnecessary long routing paths are created.
 Finding the optimal grouping becomes computationally expensive, as evaluating all possible combinations scales roughly as O(N²), where N is the number of cells.